OctopusDeploy/blog/blog/2022-03/deploying-amazon-eks-github-actions/index.md

 ![GitHub Success](github-success.png)

-We will port forward locally to inspect the service.
+You need to port forward locally to inspect the service.
 Use this command to inspect the web application.
 The port 28015 is chosen based on the example in the Kubernetes documentation:

     kubectl port-forward deployment/underwater-app-github  28015:80

-Go to the IP address http://127.0.0.1:28015/ in the browser to view your web application.
+Go to the IP address `http://127.0.0.1:28015/` in your browser to view your web application.

 ![Octopus Underwater App](octopus-underwater-app.png)

 ## GitHub Actions as a CD tool

-GitHub Actions can build, push and deploy a GitHub repository to a Kubernetes cloud platform like EKS.
+GitHub Actions can build, push, and deploy a GitHub repository to a Kubernetes cloud platform like EKS.
 Integrating with cloud platforms and other tools relies on community-built step templates.
 In my experience with the tools, these step templates are not standardized.
 I tried several different templates.
 Some worked differently from others, depending on the variables called.

 I found that using a new step template in GitHub required a layer of learning each time.
 A tool like Octopus also uses step templates, but they share a standard design across the Octopus Deploy application.
 This means the Octopus Deploy step template experience is consistent.

+!include <githubactions-webinar-feb-2022>

+!include <q1-2022-newsletter-cta>

+Happy deployments!